 - Saturday Sept.
 24th – Out for a walk and I would have made a note of something had the phone option been available.

 - Sunday Sept.
 25th – Muscle memory kicked in.
-First thing I usually do after putting my things down when I walk in the house is take my phone out of my bag.
+The first thing I usually do after putting my things down when I walk in the house is take my phone out of my bag.
 Impulse kicked in but there was no phone to take out.

 - Monday Sept 26th – Miraculously I did not think about my phone.